Livermore resident hopes to preserve Black history of city

 Johnson said there were originally other gravestones in the cemetery, but many of them were removed in 1958 in an effort to better maintain the property.
 She said there are no records of the people buried there, but estimates there were at least 40.

 Johnson said she has another project in the works for the cemetery.
-She hopes to have a monument built listing the names of Black men from the area who served in war.
+She hopes to have a monument built listing the names of Black men from the area who served in wars.

 The project is still in the idea stage, she said, as she still needs financing and permission from the city to have the monument erected in the cemetery.
-Johnson said, however, that she has already received pledges from two individuals equaling around $2,000.
-She said she expects the monument to cost between $3,000 to $5,000.
+Johnson said, however, that she has already received pledges from two individuals equaling about $2,000.
+She said she expects the monument to cost from $3,000 to $5,000.

 (0) comments